msftcangoblowm/logging-strict/docs/api/logging/api_logging_warnings.rst

 The above should suppress :py:func:`warnings.warn` messages, not :py:func:`logging.warning` messages.

-Less common  to see :py:obj:`warning.warn` messages.
+Less common  to see external:python+ref:`warning.warn <warning.warn>` messages.

 Indicates the package dependency is from a mature project that has gone thru (major version) API breaking changes or usage depreciation.

 Once a coder sees these warning messages, more likely than not would quickly update code to use the newer usage syntax.
-Afterwards no warning messages and therefore no need to suppress :py:obj:`warnings.warn` messages
+Afterwards no warning messages and therefore no need to suppress external:python+ref:`warning.warn <warning.warn>` messages